golangci/golangci-lint/README.md

     - dupl
     - errcheck
     # - funlen - TODO: enable it when golangci.com will support it.
+    # - godox - TODO: enable it when golangci.com will support it.
     - gochecknoinits
     - goconst
     - gocritic